 To Dr. Reimold, involving more women physicians is not solely a matter of equality – it's a differentiator for patient care.
 "When there are more women in the field, it increases diversity and brings different perspectives and different ways of thinking," she says.

-UT Southwestern is now a nationally ranked program in cardiology, according to U.S. News & World Report, a rise fueled in part by the diversity of thought – and the availability of opportunity – in the Division of Cardiology.
-It’s a trend that will continue at UTSW.
+UT Southwestern Medical Center is ranked by U.S. News & World Report as one of the nation's top 20 hospitals for cardiology and heart surgery.
+That recognition is fueled in part by the diversity of thought – and the availability of opportunity – in the Division of Cardiology.

 “Encouraging women to join this field goes beyond recruiting,” Dr. Reimold says.
 “We invite trainees to attend specialty meetings.
 We involve them in research projects.
 We get to know them and demonstrate that their concerns (about work/family balance, for example) should not hold them back.”